sasadangelo/MrSnake/README.md

 The source code will be downloaded and the MrSnake project will be created.
 Now you can run the code doing Run->Run.
 You can execute the code on Physical or Virtual device.
 For more details you can read the last section of the following [article](http://www.androidforfun.it/crea-la-tua-prima-app-android/).
 It is in italian but you can translate it with Google Translator.

+# Troubleshooting

+Sometime could happen that there is incompatibility between the level of gradle with the one installed in the development environment.
+When this occurs Android Studio will show also a link to fix it.
+Click the link to solve the issue.